MicrosoftDocs/cpp-docs/docs/mfc/reference/cmdiframewndex-class.md

 ```

 ### Parameters
- [in] *bLastActiveTab*
+*bLastActiveTab*<br/>
- If TRUE, enable activation of the last active tab.
+[in] If TRUE, enable activation of the last active tab.
 If FALSE, disable activation of the last active tab.

 ### Remarks
  There are two ways to open a tab when the active tab is closed: